streamroot/integration-samples/orchestrator/android/ExoPlayer-Yospace-Java/README.md

 private static final Session.PlaybackMode YOSPACE_MODE = Session.PlaybackMode.LIVE;
 ```

--> You can find the missing files (adapters, policy impl, etc), inside the Yospace SDK sample application.
+-> Some files are private and thus symlinked.
+You can find the missing files (AARs, adapters, policy impl, etc), inside the Yospace SDK sample application.